‘There are only so many beds’: COVID-19 surge hits hospitals

 FORT LAUDERDALE, Fla.
 (AP) — Florida hospitals slammed with COVID-19 patients are suspending elective surgeries and putting beds in conference rooms, an auditorium and a cafeteria.
+As of midweek, Mississippi had just six open intensive care beds in the entire state.

-In Georgia, medical centers are turning people away for lack of space.
-And in Louisiana, the sick are left waiting and waiting some more in the emergency room before being airlifted elsewhere.
+Georgia medical centers are turning people away.
+And in Louisiana, an organ transplant had to be postponed along with other procedures.

 “We are seeing a surge like we’ve not seen before in terms of the patients coming,” Dr. Marc Napp, chief medical officer for Memorial Healthcare System in Hollywood, Florida, said Wednesday.
 “It’s the sheer number coming in at the same time.
 There are only so many beds, so many doctors, only so many nurses.”